 “If I can get my other arm–“

 She was bright red, teeth clenched, eyes on the verge of leaking.
 Somehow, through the crazy mask over his face, Enzo looked content.
-He knew there wasn’t any other way except one; the one he didn’t want to take.
-She could see it and it scared her to death.
-And then Kiddo realized the gun was turning on himself.
+He knew there wasn’t any other way except one.
+She could see it and it scared her to death and Kiddo realized the gun was turning on himself.

-The ringing persisted as Kiddo struggled to cry, choking on her own breath.
-She reached for Enzo and fell on top of him, his open eyes staring up.
+The ringing persisted as she struggled to cry, choking on her own breath.
+She reached for Enzo and fell on top of him.
 Kiddo stroked his hair and pulled his cheek to hers.
 She heaved on the floor, chin quivering, but nothing came out.
 Behind her Sally stood in the doorway with a phone to her ear and hand on her mouth.

 Blade Runner, Directed by Ridley Scott